Answer · Anti-tilt

 The current landscape

 On NinjaTrader 8, the only platform shipping the full anti-tilt stack as of 2026 is Meridian.
-The product was built specifically around the design point: seven distinct behavioral signals tied to how discipline actually breaks down, a composite Psychological Stability Index calibrated to each trader's own session history, and the Meridian Guard enforcement layer that converts any threshold into automated response actions — typed acknowledgment, mandatory countdown, entry block, broker disconnect.
+The product was built specifically around the design point: seven distinct behavioral signals tied to how discipline actually breaks down, a composite Psychological Stability Index calibrated to each trader's own session history, and the Meridian Guard enforcement layer that converts its six trigger conditions into automated response actions — typed acknowledgment with an optional countdown, entry block, broker disconnect.
+It also covers the conventional limits a risk tool is expected to enforce — daily loss limit, P&L and drawdown caps, single-trade loss cap, loss-streak cutoff.

 What to look for if you are evaluating